cocode/TrekBASIC/documentation/task_list.md

 ### Publish to pypi

+### Limits
-### Put a limit on the size of all dymnamic objects, strings, arrays.
+Put a limit on the size of all dymnamic objects, strings, arrays.
 What else? these should be settable in doskect.py

 ### Call
 Add a call statement, to invoke other basic prograns.
 This will give us some modularity. orgerwise everything is global im BASIC.

+### Put a limit on the size of all dymnamic objects, strings, arrays.
+What else?

+### Every rethrown exception should have "from e"

+### test_suite
+Now that we have two implementations of BASIC, move all python files out of test_suite, so that project can be shared.